 - Replace any damaged wires, connectors, or circuits found during your diagnosis.

 - Clear the codes using an OBD2 scan tool.
 Conduct a road test, ensuring your vehicle has sufficient time to reach operating temperature.
-It’s possible the simple repairs made during your diagnosis will clear the code.
+The simple repairs made during your diagnosis may clear the code.
 If it doesn’t, continue with step 2.

 - Replace the fuse to the heater circuit.
 The fuse often blows if the code was triggered by a short in your system.

-- Remove and clean your oxygen sensor using mass air flow sensor cleaner.
-Also check and clean the connectors around the sensors.
+- Remove and clean your oxygen sensor using a mass air flow sensor cleaner.
+Also, check and clean the connectors around the sensors.

 - Clear the codes and test drive your car again.
 If the P0135 OBD2 recurs, replace your oxygen sensor.

-- If the code still won’t clear, you may have a more serious issue with your electrical system.
+- If the code still doesn’t clear, you may have a more serious issue with your electrical system.
 Take your car to a mechanic for further diagnosis.

 Tips To Avoid P0135 In The Future

 Short circuits and damaged wires are some of the most common causes of the P0135 trouble code.
 Preventing them is the best way to avoid it.
 Make sure none of the wires in your engine are in contact with anything that could damage them, including sources of high heat.
-Also check that none of the wires are overlapping with each other in such a way that it can lead to short circuits.
+Check that none of the wires are overlapping with each other so that it can lead to short circuits as well.